2factorauth/twofactorauth/EXCLUSION.md

 *   #### Pornographic sites

-    As the volunteers of [2factorauth](https://github.com/2factorauth) need to go through all sites to validate that the site/service provides 2FA to it's users and verify that the pull request meets our style guidelines we've chosen not to list sites that primarily host and serve pornographic content.
+    As the volunteers of [2factorauth](https://github.com/2factorauth) need to review all submissions to validate that the site/service provides 2FA to its users in addition to verifying that the pull request meets our style guidelines, we've chosen to not list sites that primarily host and serve pornographic content.
+Given the volunteer driven nature of this project, there is no guarantee that there will always be a collaborator available to review a submission that also does not have an  objection to reviewing such material.
+Special consideration must also be given due to the potential for content in this category to quickly cross subjective personal boundaries that vary widely from person to person.
-    We've also chosen to do this so that we don't have to go through potentially disturbing or illegal material.

 *   #### Self-hosted services